tkvarma-tw/secure-pipeline-demo/README.md

 Once the docker pull is completed, then run the pipeline Job in Jenkins.

+### Update the API Key in JenkinsFile in code, for "dependencyTrackPublisher"

 # Pipeline

 Refer the below screenshot for the stages in the pipeline